 Splitting Measure for the changed Item:

-This is the definition of the item Changed Item business transaction, which uses all splitting Measures from above:
+This is the definition of the item Changed Item business transaction, which uses all previously shown splitting Measures:

 After defining business transactions, you can build a dashboard for easy AWT/Swing analysis.
 The following dashboard gives an example.
 The shown dashboard can be downloaded from here